Redskins fire President Bruce Allen, eye Ron Rivera to coach - WHIZ News

-After a lot of losing on the field and all manner of public-relations disasters off it, Allen is out as president of the NFL team once coached by his father.
-He was fired Monday, a move announced by owner Daniel Snyder a day after a 3-13 disaster of a season was capped by one last embarrassing loss, 47-16 at rival Dallas.
+After a lot of losing on the field and all manner of public relations disasters off it, Allen is out as president of the NFL team once coached by his father.
+He was fired Monday, a move announced by owner Daniel Snyder a day after a 3-13 debacle of a season was capped by one last embarrassing loss, 47-16 at rival Dallas.

 From the outset of the 2010 season, the Redskins went 62-97-1 with Allen serving as Snyder’s right-hand man, a stretch that featured only two playoff appearances and zero playoff victories.